wdporter/acim/text/1-the-meaning-of-miracles/readme.md

 The body is not the altar of truth.
 Miracles heal by making you aware that the spirit is the altar of truth.
 :::
 ::: tab Commentary
 It is only when we choose the miracle, and can say and truly believe that “I am under no law’s but God’s” ([W-p1.76](/workbook/part-1/76-i-am-under-no-laws-but-gods)) that the effects of the ego’s laws disappear.
-(Wapnick, FAJ, p.77.)
+(Wapnick, F.A.J., p.77.)
 :::
 ::::